Graduate Student Core Preceptorship

 - the title of your dissertation and the name(s) of your dissertation sponsor(s);

-- the name of one referee (preferably someone who can write about your teaching experience); and
+- the name of one referee (preferably someone who can speak about your teaching experience — a letter of recommendation is not required); and

 - if you are applying to teach both Contemporary Civilization and Literature Humanities, your order of preference.

 In addition, your letter should indicate why you are interested in teaching Contemporary Civilization or Literature Humanities, demonstrate familiarity with the intellectual goals and pedagogical practices of the Core Curriculum, and describe your approach to teaching generally.